inBeat/inbeat-website/content/top-influencers/instagram/makeup/norway/_index.md

 ---
-title: Top 10 Makeup Instagram Influencers In Norway In 2022
+title: Top 10 Makeup Instagram Influencers In Norway In 2023
 description: >-
-  Find top makeup Instagram influencers in Norway in 2022.
-Most popular hashtags: #nyxcosmetics #anastasiabeverlyhills #makeup.
+  Find top makeup Instagram influencers in Norway in 2023.
+Most popular hashtags: #makeup #beauty #anastasiabeverlyhills.
 platform: Instagram
-hits: 65
+hits: 51
-text_top: Analyze the top-rated Instagram influencers on inBeat.
+text_top: Identify the most popular Instagram accounts on inBeat.
-text_bottom: Our platform aggregates 65 Instagram influencers like this in Norway for you to work with.
+text_bottom: Our database holds 51 Instagram influencers like this in Norway for you to collaborate.
 profiles:
   - username: "siljekgs"
     fullname: >-